Random matrices: Examples

-We will now color the links according to which quadratic term is used to build the propagator: $\operatorname{Tr} M^2$ or $\operatorname{Tr} A^2$.
-The specific feature of this model is the three-leg vertex with one $M$-link and two $A$-links,
+We will now color the links according to which quadratic term is used to build the propagator: $\operatorname{Tr} M^2$ in black, or $\operatorname{Tr} A_i^2$ in color, with $n$ possible colors $1,\dots, n$.
+The specific feature of this model is the three-leg vertex with one $M$-link and two $A_i$-links,

-Since the action is quadratic in $A$, red links must form non-intersecting loops on the resulting graphs:
+Since all terms of the action are quadratic in $A_i$, colored links must form non-intersecting loops on the resulting graphs: